Syncano/website/pages/blog/2014-09-03-reactjs-reasons-why-part-1/index.md

 But with the front-end world changing on a daily basis, it’s hard hard to devote time to learning a new framework – especially when that framework could ultimately become a dead end.
 So if you're looking for the next best thing but you're feeling a little bit lost in the framework jungle, I suggest checking out <a href="http://facebook.github.io/react/">React.js</a>.

-Here's why we're re-building our GUI in React.js, and why you might want to consider it as the basis of your next project:<!--more-->
+Here's why we're re-building our GUI in React.js, and why you might want to consider it as the basis of your next project:
 <h2>1.
 Components are the future of web development</h2>
 <a href="http://www.polymer-project.org/platform/shadow-dom.html">Shadow DOM</a> and frameworks such as PolymerJS generated a lot of buzz lately, and rightly so.
 The core concept of Polymer boils down to creating self-contained, customizable elements that you can easily import and use in your project.
 This in itself is a fantastic idea, but React.js takes that concept to the next level.
 React.js doesn't use Shadow DOM – instead it gives you the ability to create your own components that you can later reuse, combine, and nest to your heart’s content.
 I've found this to be the single-biggest productivity boost because it’s so easy to define and manipulate your own components.
 <h2>2.
 React.js is extremely efficient</h2>